Jonah: A VeggieTales Movie: Plot

 Inside the belly of the whale, Khalil, who was hiding inside the bowling ball, finds Jonah, who realizes that he disobeyed God in trying to run from Him and is certain that his death is near.
 The pair are soon visited by a host of God's angels, who explain if Jonah repents, God will grant him a second chance.
 Jonah gladly repents, and after spending three days and nights in the belly of the whale, he and Khalil are spat up onto the shore, where they ride Jonah's camel, Reginald, to Nineveh.

-After Jonah is denied entrance to the city, the Pirates appear, explaining they won the Mr. Twisty's Twisted Cheese Curls sweepstakes which grants them free access to Nineveh where they are produced.
-The group is soon arrested after Larry accidentally steals several bags of Cheese Curls thinking they were free samples, and they are sentenced to death.
+After Jonah is denied entrance to the city, the Pirates appear, explaining they won the sweepstakes for their favorite snack food, which is produced in Nineveh.
+The group is soon arrested after Larry accidentally commits theft, and they are sentenced to death.
 As a last request, they are granted an audience with King Twistomer.
-Jonah then delivers the message given to him by God and tells the Ninevites that they should immediately repent of their sins or Nineveh will be destroyed; King Twistomer and the Ninevites listen to Jonah's message and repent.
+After telling the Ninevites of his whale encounter, Jonah delivers the message given to him by God, telling the Ninevites that they have to repent or Nineveh will be destroyed; King Twistomer and the Ninevites listen to Jonah's message and immediately repent.

-Still expecting God to destroy Nineveh for their past sins, Jonah watches and waits from a distance in the hot sun.
+Still expecting God to destroy Nineveh for their past sins, Jonah waits from a distance in the hot sun.
 God provides a plant to shade Jonah, only for Khalil to eat a single leaf off the plant, which kills it.
 Jonah laments the dead plant, and Khalil is disappointed that Jonah shows more compassion for a plant than the Ninevites.
 Khalil then tries to explain God is compassionate and merciful and that He wants to give everyone, both Israelites and non-Israelites, a second chance.
-However, Jonah refuses to accept this and states it would be better if he was dead.
-Khalil is now fed up with Jonah acting self-important and pathetic and abandons him.
-Reginald joins Khalil and they both leave Jonah alone to his sulking, ending the story.
+However, Jonah refuses to accept this, causing Khalil and Reginald to abandon him, ending the story.

 Back in the present day, the Veggies are disappointed in the anticlimactic ending, but come to understand the point of the story: God wants everybody to show compassion and mercy, even to those that do not seem to deserve it.
 Twippo then appears in the restaurant unexpectedly and offers to give everybody a lift to the concert, while Bob forgives Dad Asparagus and Junior gives his Twippo ticket to Laura.
 The film ends with a song and the arrival of a tow truck driver, who is none other than Khalil.